plusForta/pdfbundle/README.md

 1.2.0 - Added return types
 1.3.0 - README added, symfony upgraded to version 6
 1.3.1 - Move to packagist - added LICENSE, translated README to english, moved symfony back to 5.4?
+1.3.5 - Add syslog for asset link for generation of pdfs

 ## Usage